Steve's

 one area of Ethiopia, the local people had managed to kill all of the leopards.

-and the people thought they had done a good thing in killing the leopards.
-But,
+The local people thought they had done themselves a big favor by killing the leopards.

-the baboons lost their enemy, and they began to proliferate seriously.
-They were
+But, the baboons lost their enemy, and they began to proliferate seriously.
+They

-in an agricultural area which had high mountains to one side and a lake to the
+were in an agricultural area which had high mountains to one side and a lake to

-other.
-Baboons don't like to cross mountains, so they could not migrate and were
+the other.
+Baboons don't like to cross mountains, so they could not migrate and

 The